andreasprlic/uniprot-or-mapping/README.md

 Alternative, if you compile the code with ```mvn package```, you will get an executable jar file.
 You can run this jar file and pass in the DB configuration as a command line parameter (see ```LoadMissing.java``` as the main class).

+## Isoform mapping to alternative transcripts

+This project can map UniProt isoforms to alternative transcripts using BioJava.
+For an example see [isoforms.md](isoforms.md)

 ## Use Case

 A database that is maintained using this code base is used for the UniProt section of the RCSB PDB Protein Feature View that is available from e.g.